HunterPie/docs/src/_posts/2022-06-14-damage-meter-widget.md

 - Damage done by ailments (e.g: poison, blast)
 - Damage done by other monsters

-> **Warning:** Hitting a dead monster will still count as damage done to a monster.
+> Hitting a dead monster will still count as damage done to a monster.
 This is a known issue and will be fixed eventually.
-{:.prompt-danger}
+{:.prompt-warning }

 ## Settings